 The Recreation and Natural Heritage Trust Program

-To ensure the property is compatible with the goals of the Recreation and Natural Heritage Trust Program, each potential acquisition is evaluated using a review system.
-It should possess one or more of the following attributes:
+To ensure that a property for potential acquisition by the Department is compatible with the goals of the RNHTP, it is evaluated using a review system.
+Under the review system, properties for potential acquisition should possess one or more of the following characteristics:

 Landowner Acquisition Process

-Content Last Updated on February 28, 2018
+Content Last Updated on October 20, 2022